A blueberry muffin, in cake form! Enjoy this delicious blueberry cake, flavoured with buttermilk and lots of blueberries.

 Why fuss with making muffins, when you can just make a simple cake and enjoy all the same great flavours?
 All you need for this easy cake is two bowls and a spoon.
 No mixer needed!
-Ok … a cake isn’t quite as portable as a muffin, but it will look beautiful on a brunch table or for a great summer dessert served warm with a bit of vanilla ice cream.
+This cake will look beautiful on a brunch table, as a great summer dessert served warm with a bit of vanilla ice cream or just bake it up on a lazy weekend morning and enjoy it warm from the oven.

 I urge you to try this cake.
 It’s delicious, as evidenced by the fact that I’ve been sneaking slivers of it all day long.
 My Mom used to call this “evening off” the cake.
 It was a family joke growing up.
 Since I’ve started doing the same thing, it’s official … I’ve turned in to my Mom :)